 - Sharpened to a Single Atom: Their blades are said to be this as per Absurdly Sharp Claws.

 - Sinister Scythe: The aforementioned Kaiser Blades.

 - Splash Damage: In the sequel.

-- For Massive Damage: They deal the most damage of any unit in either game, 500 to be exact, and Splash Damage to boot.
+- For Massive Damage: The first game's version deal the most damage of any unit in either game, 500 to be exact, and Splash Damage to boot.

-- Glass Cannon: With 60 HP they aren't going to survive long.
+- With 60 HP they aren't going to survive long.
 With 500 Splash Damage as an attack, the same can be said of their target if they can get there.

 A massive and slow-moving unit evolved from the Mutalisk, they fire globs of acid to destroy grounded targets from out of conventional ranges.